-Cataract is the number one cause of treatable blindness in the world, affecting nearly 20 million people, or about 51% of all blind adults, according to the World Health Organization.
+Cataract is the number one cause of treatable blindness in the world, affecting nearly 20 million people, or about 51 percent of all blind adults, according to the World Health Organization.

 90% of global blindness exists in the developing world where the poor do not have access to eye care services, including cataract treatment.

-In China and Indonesia, Helen Keller International is also helping to establish pediatric eye health programs that provide comprehensive care that includes high quality surgery and after care for children in need.
+In Indonesia, Helen Keller International is also helping to establish pediatric eye health programs that provide comprehensive care that includes high quality surgery and after-care for children in need.